VegaDeftwing/OpGuidesHugoSrc/content/Engineering/codeintro.md

 https://hexy.now.sh is inspired by tixy but has some extra interesting features, if you're having fun with tixy.land it's worth checking out.

+https://doersino.github.io/tixyz/ is the same as tixy, but add's a 3rd dimension

 {{< /hint >}}

 {{< /columns >}}